We are here for the study of Ordnance Survey maps old & new, how & why.

 And our Archive in the Cambridge University Library, details are below.

-The Society is pleased to start to promote our latest publication 'Maps for Empire' by A. Crispin Jewitt, 2nd edition.
-This will be published in March 2024, but is now available for pre-order at a reduced price.
+The Society is pleased to announce our latest publication 'Maps for Empire' by A. Crispin Jewitt, 2nd edition.

 The first edition of this book was published in 1992 and describes the first 2000 sequentially numbered maps or map series issued successively by the Intelligence Division, War Office (IDWO), the Topographical Section, General Staff (TSGS) and the Geographical Section, General Staff (GSGS).